UCdasec/RadioShift-SDR/README.md

-# RadioShift-SDR: A Tutorial on How to USRPs for Wireless Communications
+# RadioShift-SDR: A Tutorial on How to Use USRPs for Wireless Communications

 ## Overview